Metroid Prime Pinball: Development

-Kensuke Tanabe, seen here at the Game Developers Conference in 2011, was the producer for Metroid Prime Pinball.
+Kensuke Tanabe, seen here at E3 2013, was the producer for Metroid Prime Pinball.
 He also produced all three titles in the Metroid Prime series.

 While making Metroid Prime Hunters, a Metroid first-person shooter video game for the Nintendo DS, Nintendo producer Kensuke Tanabe came up with the idea to make a pinball game based on the Metroid series as Fuse Games finished Mario Pinball Land, another pinball simulator based on a Nintendo property.
 Tanabe felt like the Metroid universe fit into such a setting due to series protagonist Samus Aran being able to morph into a ball, and Fuse agreed that the license was "a great fit for pinball", accepting to work on the game.
 Fuse Games then received some assets from Metroid Prime developers Retro Studios, and collaborated with the Hunters team at Nintendo Software Technology to elaborate on specific aspects of Metroid Prime Pinball, such as Samus's wall climbing and shooting abilities.
 Head of development Adrian Barritt said that in Metroid Prime Pinball the team tried to fix criticisms raised about the difficulty of Mario Pinball Land, creating a "more beginner friendly" game.

 Named Project Code: Metroid Pinball while in development, the first gameplay footage from the game was released in May 2005, at the E3 convention.
 Nintendo of America revealed in August that the game, by then titled Metroid Prime Pinball, would be sold with the Rumble Pak accessory, which can be plugged into the Game Boy Advance slot of the Nintendo DS.
 When the Rumble Pak is installed, the Nintendo DS shakes whenever the pinball in the game hits an object.
 This was the first time that the Nintendo DS version of the Rumble Pak was introduced.
 It was first sold exclusively with Metroid Prime Pinball before becoming available as a standalone product from Nintendo.